KdPrint macro (wdm.h)

 void KdPrint( _x_ );

 [in] Specifies a pointer to the format string to print.
-The Format string supports most of the printf-style format specification fields.
+The Format string supports most of the printf-style format specification syntax.
 However, the Unicode format codes (%C, %S, %lc, %ls, %wc, %ws, and %wZ) can only be used with IRQL = PASSIVE_LEVEL.
 The KdPrint routine does not support any of the floating point types (%f, %e, %E, %g, %G, %a, or %A).

 KdPrint is identical to the DbgPrint routine in code that is compiled for a debug configuration.
 This routine has no effect if compiled for a release configuration.
 Only kernel-mode drivers can call the KdPrint routine.